Mower: Flail mower

 Flail mowers have a number of small blades on the end of chains attached to a horizontal axis.
 The cutting is carried out by the ax-like heads striking the grass at speed.
 These types are used on rough ground, where the blades may frequently be fouled by other objects, or on tougher vegetation than grass, such as brush (scrub).
 Due to the length of the chains and the higher weight of the blades, they are better at cutting thick brush than other mowers, because of the relatively high inertia of the blades.
 In some types the cut material may be gathered in a collection bin.
 As a boom mower (see above), a flail mower may be used in an upright position for trimming the sides of hedges, when it is often called a hedge-cutter.

 Drum mower

-Drum mowers have their horizontally-mounted cutting blades attached to the outside of a relatively large diameter disc fixed to the bottom of a smaller diameter drum and are principally designed for cutting lighter crops, such as grass, very quickly.
-The drive mechanism is top-mounted and often in the form of fully enclosed, bevel geared drive shafts.
+Drum mowers are known for their simplicity and robustness.
+They consist of two large drums, each containing three to four spinning blades that chop down the grass or crop as they move over it.
+This straightforward design makes them easier to maintain, often leading to a longer lifespan.

+Drum mowers are particularly effective in tall and dense grass, where their powerful cutting action can make quick work of the task.
+However, they may struggle on uneven terrain, and their cutting speed may be slower compared to more modern designs.
+Their affordability and sturdy build make them an attractive option for smaller farms or those working on a budget.